Chardonnay for mofos

 A moderate climate and higher altitude than most of the wine growing areas of South Australia (generally vineyards are planted above 400m).
 Punchy chardonnays with peach, citrus and generally a touch of oak, these wines are refreshing and quaffable.
 A climate more suited to produce a more elegant style, Adelaide Hills chardonnay is ripe, fresh and medium bodied.

 The jewel in Australia’s cool climate wine scene, expect excellent quality chardy with characteristic acidity, ripe citrus and mineral, silky textures.
 Tassie makes light to medium bodied chardonnay with hints of flinty, struck match character.
-But, I reckon the best way to enjoy it, is in a sparkling blanc de blanc, or any champagne method sparkling.
-It’s premium, and you’ll pay a bit more compared to other regions.
+Tassie produces some excellent sparkling blanc de blanc, or champagne method sparkling from chardy - it’s premium, and you’ll pay a bit more compared to other regions.

 Other regions worth a look